Osper is one of the most secure card products currently available for under-18s across the pre-paid debit card and banking industry.

 Osper is not a credit card (and isn't anything like a credit card).
 With your Osper Prepaid Debit Card you can only spend the money on the card.

 Best of all, we find that Osper Cards build awareness and move families away from the bank of mum and dad.
-Giving a young person responsibility for a monthly Allowance through Osper sends a clear message – it gives you a budget to manage, and when that money is gone, it’s gone!
+Giving a young person responsibility for a regular allowance through Osper sends a clear message – it gives you a budget to manage, and when that money is gone, it’s gone!

 All Osper Cards are blocked Online by default.
 It’s easy for parents to enable online spending during the activation process or by changing the setting on a per-child basis in the Osper App.